PhilippeBekaert/hdspeconf/README.md

 on the command line, or make a desktop launcher for it and double click that.
 There are no command line arguments (yet, at this time).

 - If you have a supported RME HDSPe card on your system, and the [snd-hdspe](https://github.com/PhilippeBekaert/snd-hdspe) driver is running, a panel comes up with configuration options and settings for your card.
+If either condition is not fulfilled, hdspeconf will tell you as well.

 **Status**